roguenorman/bmpi/README.md

 <img src="https://github.com/roguenorman/bmpi/blob/master/circuit.png"/>

-For normal operation, XCK and Vcc do not need to be connected
+For normal operation, XCK does not need to be grounded

 ## Upgrading the Braumeister firmware with a cable
 !!Make sure the USB adapter is set to 3.3v.